emillan-gov/ce_rec_areas/README.md

   <img src="images/ski_resorts.png" alt="Ski Resorts" width="400">
   </details>

 Contacts at **Mountain Resorts Branch** communicated that they use 3rd party data to get a more complete picture of ski resorts, including [OpenStreetMap](https://www.openstreetmap.org/search?query=whistler#map=14/50.10115/-122.95864).
 Query for "aerialway" to view ski lifts), or [Tag:route:ski](https://wiki.openstreetmap.org/wiki/Tag:route%3Dski) for ski routes.
+Mountain Resorts Branch also has special data representing future expansion plans for mountain resorts, which are considerably larger than the current land usage.
+These potential future disturbed land would not be suitable for this analysis.

 ## Objectives